What is RPL?

 skills and abilities.
 Where RPL is indicated, you will be issued an RPL Assessment for the unit.
 This will supports you to demonstrate your

 skills and knowledge against unit criteria though a formal assessment process.
 Each RPL assessment process is different as it is customised

 to your work experience, history and evidence of knowledge and skills.

 What are the work requirements for RPL?

-You need to be currently employed in Children's Services to complete RPL.
-The position you hold needs to allow you to demonstrate the skills required for the unit and/or qualification eg if you are applying for RPL of the programming units at Diploma level, you will need to hold a position where you responsible for planning and implementing the curriculum.
+You need to be currently employed in a position that allows you to demonstrate the skills required for the unit and/or qualification.
+For example, if you are applying for RPL of the programming units at Diploma level, you will need to hold a position where you responsible for planning and implementing the curriculum.
 This enables our Assessors to see you fulfilling the requirements of the unit to assess your competency.
 You will also need a supervisor in that workplace willing to sign you off on the competencies required.

 I've heard RPL is a quicker way to finish my course.
 Is that true?

-Definately!
-However, it is only quicker if you already have the skills and knowledge needed to complete the unit.
-If you don't already have these skills and knowledge, you may find it will take you longer to complete the unit through RPL as you will need to research and investigate the information you need.
-However if you completed the unit, all the information will be provided to you and a trainer will support you with the learning.
+Please note, RPL is not necessarily a quick process unless you already have the skills and knowledge and evidence needed to complete the unit.
+If you don't already have these skills and knowledge and evidence, you may find it will take you longer to complete the unit through RPL as you will need to research and investigate the information you need.
+However if you completed the unit, all the information will be provided to you and a Trainer will support you with the learning.